The Answer: To Ease Their Way

 I was becoming a skeptic.
 My schooling was over but my education was just beginning.

-But then came Vietnam, and the beginning of my real education.
+But then came my year in Vietnam, and the beginning of my real education.
 As I describe in

 For me it was a time of great foolishness, and I look back on those years now as the beginning of the quest that has driven me ever since: to ease the way of